Skip to main content

 How private Teams channels work

-🟦 Note: Changing the Channel Name Prefix only affects channels created after the change.
-Existing channels keep their current names.
+🟦 Changing the Channel Name Prefix only affects new channels.

 Setting up Pipeline Assistant